 Your options are truly endless for showing off your company culture.
 Showing the world your identity through online transparency generates trust and connection whether you’re advertising or recruiting.

 “When it comes to employer branding, there is nothing more authentic and transparent than hearing about it through employees.”
-Involve your employees in your social branding.
+So involve your employees in your social branding.

-Encourage them to post their daily insights on Twitter with a clever hashtag and an @ to your company.
-Offer social media training to your employees in their initial work training to brief them on what they can and cannot share.
+Please encourage them to post their daily insights on Twitter with a clever hashtag and an @ to your company.
+In addition, offer social media training to your employees in their initial work training to brief them on what they can and cannot share.

 Respond to Feedback

 Lastly, use your social media to respond to feedback.
-Respond to complaints, respond to humor, respond to everything with a positive, enabling attitude.
+Respond to complaints, respond to humor, react to everything with a positive, enabling attitude.
 Your disgruntled consumer may not understand your policy, but other viewers will find your professional response timely and refreshing.
-By being honest with your consumers, you may lose one customer and gain a plethora of others.
+By being honest with your consumers, you may lose one customer and gain many others.

-Employer Branding via social media is an increasingly powerful tool.
-By transparently offering up your brand to the internet microscope, you open yourself up to corporate vulnerability.
-But this vulnerability is applied to your character, and this character is what consumers and employees will respond to with loyalty, respect, and trust.
-So, make for yourself a good online reputation and the sky is the limit.
+Employer Branding via Social Media is an increasingly powerful tool by transparently offering up your brand to the internet microscope.
+But this vulnerability is applied to your character, which is what consumers and employees will respond to with loyalty, respect, and trust.
+So, make an excellent online reputation for yourself, and the sky is the limit.